 The Bachelor of Theology is a specialized undergraduate degree with a primary concentration in biblical and theological studies.
-This focus includes an introduction to biblical languages, a well-rounded foundation in general education and a foundation in vocational ministry training.
-This degree will enhance the preparation of students for a career in Christian higher education (Christian liberal arts universities and seminaries) and provide a solid preparation for those who desire to serve in pastoral ministry.
+This focus includes an introduction to Bible study tools for working with the biblical languages, a well-rounded foundation in general education and a foundation in vocational ministry training.
+This degree enhances the preparation of students for a career in Christian higher education (Christian liberal arts universities and seminaries) and provide a solid preparation for those who desire to serve in pastoral ministry.